ssadedin/bpipe/docs/Guides/Notifications.md

 }
 ```

-**Important Note 1** - to use Gmail notifications or SMTP notifications, you must download the [JavaMail](http://www.oracle.com/technetwork/java/javamail-138606.html) package from the Oracle web site and place the `mail.jar` library in the "local-lib" folder inside the Bpipe installation.

-**Important Note 2** - GMail limits how many emails can be sent per day through its SMTP interface to prevent abuse.
+**Important Note ** - GMail limits how many emails can be sent per day through its SMTP interface to prevent abuse.
 If your pipeline tries to send more than 500 emails or so then you may find your account becomes blocked for a period of time.
 Be careful about configuring notifications at a fine grained level (for commands or stages) in highly parallelized pipelines as you may easily cause Bpipe to try to send a hundred more emails in a short period of time which may be flagged as abuse.

-**Security Note** - remember that you are putting real passwords in plain text into these files.
-For this reason it is strongly suggested not to use your own, real, accounts for sending these messages unless you are extremely confident in the security of your files.
-Rather, it is better to create some custom accounts dedicated to your pipelines and have your messages sent by these.
+**Security Note** - remember that you are putting real passwords in plain text
+into these files.
+For this reason it is strongly suggested not to use your
+own, real, accounts for sending these messages unless you are extremely
+confident in the security of your files.
+Rather, it is better to create some
+custom accounts dedicated to your pipelines and have your messages sent by
+these.

 ### Using Generic SMTP